 By Road.
 Traveling to Rajasthan by road is actually quite a fun experience.
 Sindhi Camp Bus Terminal is the inter-state bus station in Jaipur where tourist buses from nearby cities and states arrive.
 The bus fare for a one-way trip to the pink city from Delhi starts from Rs.220, from Jaisalmer Rs.500, from Bikaner Rs.300, and from Jodhpur Rs.280.
 The fare may go up to Rs.1500 and above in case you plan to travel by luxury buses that come loaded with amenities.

-You can also drive to the city from neighbouring states or from within the state.
+You can also drive to the city from neighboring states or from within the state.
 Listed below are the best travel routes and the distance estimate to reach Jaipur.

 By Train.
 Jaipur Junction Railway Station is where you can get down to explore the pink city and its cultural festivals.
 You can reserve seats in direct trains like Mandor Express, Ashram Express, or Ranikhet Express on arriving from Delhi, Amrapur Aravali or Dee Garibrath from Mumbai, and Pratap Express or SDAH Ajmer Express from Kolkata.